 The following policy sample should be part of a larger training and orientation policy.
 This larger policy should also address any legislatively mandated training requirements in your jurisdiction, the purpose of the policy, the scope of the policy’s application, who is responsible for administering which parts of the policy, and the procedures that must be followed under the policy.

-[Name of Organization] is committed to training staff in [Name of Province]’s accessibility laws and aspects of the [Name of Human Rights Code that applies] that relate to people with disabilities.
+[Name of Organization] is committed to training staff in [Name of Province]’s accessibility laws and aspects of the [Name of Human Rights Code that applies] that relate to persons experiencing disability.
 [Name of Organization] will train employees on accessibility as it relates to their specific roles.

-Employment and advancement training courses will be available and accessible to all employees, including those with disabilities.
+Employment and advancement training courses will be available and accessible to all employees, including employees experiencing disability.
 Course manuals and materials will be modified where necessary.

-- In some regions there may be local organizations that can assist small business owners to train, support, and accommodate employees with disabilities at little or no cost to the employer.
-Click on the button below ‘Access a Free Consultation’, to find out more.
+- In some regions, local organizations may be able to assist small business owners to train, support and accommodate employees experiencing disability at little or no cost to the employer.
+Click on the button below, “Access a Free Consultation,” to find out more.

 - Information provided during training sessions should be presented in multiple formats given the diverse learning needs of your employees.

-- Inclusion training, discussions, and actions need to be ongoing.
+- Inclusion training, discussions and actions should be ongoing.
 Change cannot be achieved from training alone.
-As with any form of behaviour change, it involves identifying opportunities to develop new habits, while equipping employees with skills and information.
+Like any form of behaviour change, opportunities should be identified to develop new habits, while employees should be equipped with skills and information.

 - Check local legislation for any required human rights or employment training requirements.